Junaid388/Data-Analysis/README.md

 Text analysis

-Text analysis of CDS Text to parse text and extract i). ii). iii) and iv) as below.
+Text analysis of CDS Text to parse text and extract i). ii).and iii).  as below.
 Develop patterns and develop regex (regular expressions) to identify and extract following:
 i) Underlying
 ii) Counterparty
 iii) Exact underlying bond